CalvinRodo/DX/md/dx.md

 ===

-# Endless Meetings
+# Can't be Endless Meetings

-## CS04 (ME) needs to stay operational

-We can't have technical leadership that doesn't understand the technology.

 ===

-# Document Factory
+# Can't be a Document Factory

-Do things, don't Document Things
+- CIR/SRU, M-Series, R-Series, SAD Documents :(

 ===

-# One size fits all
+# Can't be One size fits all

-There is no single solution for every type of developer
+- There is no single solution for every type of developer
+- Not a free for all.

 ===

-# Big Bang Approach
+# Can't be a Big Bang Approach

-Big projects fail, are complicated, and expensive.
+- Big projects fail, are complicated, and expensive.

 ---

-# What do we Propose
+# What it must be

 ===

-# Expand the mandate of MTS to include DX
+# Principle Based

+- Align with Digital Principles
+- Put Developers First
+- Small Projects - Big Wins
+- Work in the Open
+- Don't be dogmatic in our decisions
+- Make it Easy to do the right things.
+- Make it hard to do the wrong things.

 ===

-# Create a small progressive team
+# Supported from Senior MGMT.

+- Funded
+- Given Authority
+- Autonomy

 ===

-# Go after the people who are looking for change
+# Value Driven

+- Clearly defined objectives
+- Measurable benefits (KPIs)
+    - What are we looking to improve?
+    - How do we know we've succeeded or failed?

 ===

-# Micro Missions to engage developers

-===

-# Fix the broken windows

-===

-# Heal the papercuts
+# Collaborative
+- Multi-Disciplinary Team (Not just Devs)
+- Partnerships
+    - External CDS, CSPS, StatsCan, CBSA, etc...
+    - Internal CDO, EO, ES
 ---

-# Team Principles
+# What do we do to make it happen

 ===

-# Align with Digital Principles
-- Cloud First
-- Open First
-- User Focused
-- Inclusive

-===

-# Put Developers First
-## Make their jobs easier

-===

-# Small Projects - Big Wins

-===

-# Work in the Open

-===

-# Don't be dogmatic in our decisions

-===

-# Make it Easy to do the right things.

-===
-# Make it hard to do the wrong things.

----

-# What will the team/position need

-===

-# Support from Senior MGMT.

-===

-# Cloud
+- Change the Mandate of MTS (Digital Delivery Team)
+- Build and fund the DX (Digital Experience) team

-- Place to experiment
+- Change the organization to put the developers first.
-- Place to host tools/services

-===

-# Autonomy

-- Ability to decide what to use and what to pursue

-===

-# Multi-Disciplinary team

-===

-# Metrics (KPIs)

-- What are we looking to improve?
-- How do we know we've succeeded?

----

-# What must we do

-===

-# Make it easy to do things right, and hard to do things wrong

-===

-# Small iterations and Quick Wins

-- Maximum time line for each thing?
-3 Sprints each
-- Find out early when something doesn't work [Fail Fast]

-===

-# Partnerships
-- CDS, CSPS, StatsCan, CBSA, etc...
-- Partner with teams in the org - CDO.
+- Build an organization that developers want to work in.
+- DevOps/ALM as a Service.